benGigaTech/python-grc-b/dev_notes.md

 The CMMC Tracker is a Flask-based web application following a layered architecture pattern:

-- **Presentation Layer**: Flask routes and Jinja2 templates with Chart.js visualizations
+- **Presentation Layer**: Flask routes and Jinja2 templates with responsive progress bars and table-based visualizations
 - **Business Logic Layer**: Models and Services
 - **Data Access Layer**: Database service abstraction over PostgreSQL
 - **Infrastructure**: Docker containers for the web app and PostgreSQL database